About Community Grant Readers

 United Midcoast Charities’ grantmaking is focused on making maximum impact on the communities of Knox and Waldo Counties in our focus areas of Food, Housing, Health and Safety, and Economic Security.
 Readers consider both how many people are positively affected, and how much they are affected, by a given proposal.
 UMC prioritizes proposals that make a lasting difference in a social problem in Knox and Waldo counties.
 We also prioritize applications where the service population is part of program design, implementation and/or leadership.

 HOW DOES IT WORK?

 - The grant reader processes takes place entirely online, including reader training.
 Internet access is required for participation.
-Grant readers should plan to spend 4-6 hours in the month of April to complete the entire grant reader process.
+Grant readers should plan to spend 4-6 hours to complete the entire grant reader process.

 - Readers are surveyed for conflicts of interest and assigned readings accordingly.
 As suggested by UMC’s Nonprofit Advisory Council, reading assignments for nonprofit staff, board, and volunteers will exclude applications in their current/past area of focus.

 - Each reader is assigned three applications.
 Evaluations are recorded via Likert-scale response plus narrative reflections.
 Responses are due at the end of April.
 All information is aggregated on electronic forms and collated by staff.
 The evaluation summaries are provided to the Grants Committee.